-Technical specialists manage professionally-equipped workshops where artists can work and experiment with traditional and contemporary materials and techniques.
+Technical specialists form an important basis.
+They manage professionally-equipped workshops where artists can work and experiment with traditional and contemporary materials and techniques.
 In response to an individual artist’s requirements, collaboration and unexpected connections arise between the various disciplines.
-Facilitators support the resident artists with the practical aspects of the work process within and outside the Rijksakademie.

 Papa Adama (RA 08/09)